The Greatest Poker TV Shows and How to Watch Online

 Along with High Stakes Poker this is one of my favorite poker shows on TV from an entertainment standpoint.
 In terms of significance to the poker world no one can touch World Series of Poker.

-Out of 10, I give ESPN’s WSOP coverage an 8.
+Out of 10, I give live WSOP coverage an 8.

-High-Stakes Poker began airing in early 2006 with an idea unique to the TV poker world: air the biggest cash games in the world instead of big tournaments.
+High-Stakes Poker began airing in early 2006 with an idea unique to the TV poker world: air the biggest, riskiest cash games in the world.
+Up until then, it was mostly tournaments that were broadcast.

 Each player buys in with his or her own money, with virtually no maximum limit.
-Probably for dramatic television effect, players can even bring stacks of cash to use along with their chips.
+Probably for dramatic television effect, players can even bring stacks of cash to use along with their chips – so you can see that they really are playing for big money.
 While typical buy-ins are $50,000 and $100,000, you’ll occasionally see players with over $1,000,000.

 The game is my personal preference for ring games: No-Limit Texas Hold’em with $400/800 blinds.
 While these ultra-stakes games between professionals are usually mixed games switching after every round, the game is restricted to Hold’em on the show for simplicity’s sake.

-The initial season was 14-weeks long and feature players like poker legend Doyle Brunson, his son Todd Brunson, Daniel Negreanu, Ted Forrest, Phil Hellmuth, Barry Greenstein, Johnny Chan, L.A.
-Lakers owner Jerry Buss, and a wealthy local physician whose name is currently escaping me.
+The initial season was 14-weeks long and featured players like poker legend Doyle Brunson, his son Todd Brunson, Daniel Negreanu, Ted Forrest, Phil Hellmuth, Barry Greenstein and Johnny Chan.
+In the newer seasons, Jeniffer Tilly, Jason Koon, Bill Perkins, Bryn Kenney and Doug Polk joined the roster.

 To a great dismay of poker fans High Stakes Poker was discontinued in 2011.

-There were many petitions and requests sent to GSN to return the show, but, unfortunately, at this point it no longer seems likely.
+There were many petitions and requests sent to GSN to return the show, but, unfortunately, the network decided against it.

 Overall, I would give High-Stakes Poker an 8 out of 10 and I’ve been looking forward to catching new episodes.
 Hopefully, the series’ contract is renewed for another round following the initial 14-week initiation.
 (It was, and for several years to come)